 3. Communication procedures.

 Storm situations can be chaotic with misinformation and constantly changing forecasts, but good communication can alleviate this challenge.
 Property management companies should communicate early and often with Guests, Owners, and staff with clear and helpful information at all stages of the storm.
 This includes not just weather and Island access information, but also strategies for evacuating stubborn Guests and contacting individual Owners on the status of their home once the storm has passed.

 Staff can’t help with recovery efforts if they are stuck at home because their personal vehicle can’t make it through standing water or sandy roads.
 Your property management company should be prepared to help shuttle team members with dedicated vehicles and carpool routes by area.

 Once it’s safe to access homes, your property manager should be out in the field quickly but thoroughly assessing any damages.
-At Outer Beaches, our storm recovery assessments start before water on the roads fully recedes and includes notes and photos, as well as drone photography when available, and any reported damages are immediately triaged by our maintenance department or sent out to our approved local vendors for bigger repairs.
-At this stage, our maintenance department contacts each affected homeowner 1-on-1 to discuss repair needs.
-Our housekeeping department is also dispatched to clean and ready homes for the next incoming guests so your reservations don’t skip a beat.
+At Outer Beaches, our storm recovery assessments start before water on the roads fully recedes and include notes and photos, as well as drone photography when available, and any reported damages are immediately triaged by our Maintenance Department or sent out to our approved local vendors for more significant repairs.
+At this stage, our Maintenance Department contacts each affected Homeowner 1-on-1 to discuss repair needs.
+Our Housekeeping Department is also dispatched to clean and ready homes for the next incoming Guests, so your reservations don’t skip a beat.

 We can’t control the weather, but we can control the response.
-Does your property management company’s plan put you at ease when you’re off the Island?
-If not, now’s the time to re-evaluate it for this year’s hurricane season.
+Does your property management company’s plan ensure your home is safe whether you are on or off the Island?
+If not, now is the time to re-evaluate for this year’s hurricane season.